kremalicious/blog/README.md

 Automatic deployments are triggered upon successful tests & builds on Travis:

-- push to `master` initiates a live deployment
+- push to `main` initiates a live deployment
 - any Pull Request, and subsequent pushes to it, initiates a beta deployment

 The deploy command simply calls the [`scripts/deploy.sh`](scripts/deploy.sh) script, syncing the contents of the `public/` folder to S3: